robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 ## Socialism is not Communism

+- The **2nd edition** since rev. 7, includes the [some-clarifications](#some-clarifications) session which is the result of a peer-review process supported by on-line AIs including DeepSeek 3, ChatGPT 4 and Gemini 2.

 There is a biased misconception about these two terms and it is rooted into a misunderstanding of these two concepts mainly based on a biased education system.

 - [Propaganda and mass education system](https://robang74.github.io/chatgpt-answered-prompts/html/propaganda-e-sistema-educativo.html) &nbsp; (2024-11-20)